stassop/ReactNativeTodo/README.md

 });
 ```

 Notice that `style` is just a plain object, we don't need to put it in `StyleSheet.create()`.
-Because `TestRenderer` returns an object, all of the component's props are objects too.
-Also, we just check if `Checkbox` has the right props, without testing any of its implementation details here, because it's tested in a separate unit test.
+Because `TestRenderer` returns an object, the rendered component's props are objects too.
+Also, we just check if `Checkbox` has the right props, without testing any of its implementation details, because it's tested in another unit test.

 We expect the component to call the `onComplete` method when the checkbox is pressed: